Marquette's Jimmy Butler prides himself on being a defender first

 Upon arrival, though, the transfer approached Division I basketball like a fan more than a player.
-Butler couldn't help but revere upperclassmen like Wes Matthews and Lazar Hayward, two future NBA players who were similarly sized and played his position.
+Butler couldn't help but revere upperclassmen like Wes Matthews and Lazar Hayward, two future NBA players who were similarly sized and ahead of him on the depth chart.

 But these days, Benford says, that mentality seems so very long ago.
 Butler, whose varied skill-set has impressed NBA scouts this spring (he's currently projected as a second-round pick), has done far more than learn how to become more aggressive.

 "He's the smartest player I've ever coached," Williams says.
 Butler, a devotee of film study, ranks No. 16 in offensive efficiency among players who use at least 20 percent of their team's possessions (as per kenpom.com).
 And for all his defensive prowess, he commits just 1.54 fouls per 40 minutes -- 26th fewest in the nation.

 "You can tell me I'm a good player, a scorer," Butler says, "but I want to be a great defender first."